 In Mulesoft’s API platform, you can see many of these sections in their standard template for API documentation:

 I won’t get into too much detail about each of these sections.
-In previous sections of this book, I explored the content development aspect of API documentation in depth.
+In previous sections of this course, I explored the content development aspect of API documentation in depth.
 Here I’ll just list the salient points.

 In most API guide articles, you’ll find the following recurring themes in the guides section: